bsebhat/bsebhat.github.io/content/labs/02-firewall/02-create-pfsense-vm.md

 I give it 4 GB memory, 2 CPUs, and 30 GB storage.
 I name it `pfsense`.

-### TODO: describe using pfSense menu in console

-## Add NIC for LAN Network
-But before I begin installation, I want to add a second NIC for the `LAN` virtual network I created.
+Before I begin installation, I want to add a second NIC for the `LAN` virtual network I created.
 So, I check the "Customize configuration" box and click "Finish".
+The next step will be the
 ![pfsense customize](../pfsense-customize.png)

+## Add NIC for LAN Network

-I click o the "Add Hardware" button, and select "Network".
+I click on the "Add Hardware" button, and select "Network".
 Then, for "Network source", I select the `LAN` isolated network.
 I note that the MAC address for this NIC will be `52:54:00:90:1f:57`.
 ![pfsense add lan nic](../pfsense-add-lan-nic.png)

 Now, I click "Begin Installation"